songc0a/PINN-based-Helmholtz-solver/README.md

 GPU usage: pip install --pre "tensorflow-gpu==1.15.*"

+# Code explanation

+helm_pinn_solver_layermodel.py: Tensorflow code for solving the Helmholtz equation using PINN
+helm_pinn_solver_layermodel_sx.py: Tensorflow code for solving the Helmholtz equation for multiple sources using PINN
+helm_pinn_vti_layermodel.py: Tensorflow code for solving the Helmholtz equation in acoustic VTI media for using PINN
+Layer_training_data_generation*.m: Matlab code for generating training and test data

 # Citation information

 If you find our codes and publications helpful, please kindly cite the following publications.